-- 205 (1) Subject to Subsection 205(2), a ground floor shall be established along any streetline or transportation reserve. - (2) On a corner lot, for any streetwall along a streetline or transportation reserve that has an average finished grade that exceeds a slope greater than 8%, extended across the entire width of the streetwall, the requirements for a ground floor do not apply. - (3) A ground floor shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline or a transportation reserve. - (4) Subject to Subsection 205(6), each ground floor required shall, for no less than 70% of each streetwall: - subject to Section 74, commence no lower than 0.6 metre below the (a) streetline grade; and - (b) subject to Subsection 205(5), commence no higher than 0.6 metre above the streetline grade.
+- 205 (1) Subject to Subsection 205(2) and excluding 100-Series Highways, as shown on Schedule 52 (RC-Oct 26/22;E-Nov 11/22), a ground floor shall be established along anystreetline or transportation reserve. - (2) On a corner lot, for any streetwall along a streetline or transportation reserve that has an average finished grade that exceeds a slope greater than 8%, extended across the entire width of the streetwall, the requirements for a ground floor do not apply. - (3) A ground floor shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline or a transportation reserve. - (4) Subject to Subsection 205(6), each ground floor required shall, for no less than 70% of each streetwall: - (a) subject to Section 74, commence no lower than 0.6 metre below the streetline grade; and - (b) subject to Subsection 205(5), commence no higher than 0.6 metre above the streetline grade.

-- (5) In the event of a conflict between the coastal elevation requirements of Section 74 and Clause 205(4)(b), Clause 205(4)(b) shall not apply. - (6) The ground floor of a grade-related dwelling unit use shall: - (a) subject to Section 74, commence no lower than 1.5 metres below the streetline grade; and - (b) commence no higher than 1.5 metres above the streetline grade. - (7) Subject to Subsection 205(8) and excluding a low-density dwelling use or a grade-related dwelling unit use, the minimum required ground floor height shall be 3.5 metres. - (8) The ground floor height required in Subsection 205(7) may be reduced where one of the following conditions applies: - (a) the ground floor height of an addition is equal to or greater than the ground floor height of the existing main building; or - (b) for a proposed building on a registered heritage property, the ground floor heights of abutting main buildings along the same streetline are such that the required ground floor height of the proposed main building would be inconsistent with the abutting main buildings.
+- (5) In the event of a conflict between the coastal elevation requirements of Section 74 and Clause 205(4)(b), Clause 205(4)(b) shall not apply. - (6) The ground floor of a grade-related dwelling unit use shall: - (a) subject to Section 74, commence no lower than 1.5 metres below the streetline grade; and - (b) commence no higher than 1.5 metres above the streetline grade. - (7) Subject to Subsection 205(8) and excluding a low-density dwelling use, a graderelated dwelling unit use, or a residential lobby on a floor containing a graderelated dwelling unit use (RC-Oct 26/22;E-Nov 11/22), the minimum required ground floor height shallbe 3.5 metres. - (8) The ground floor height required in Subsection 205(7) may be reduced where one of the following conditions applies: - (a) the ground floor height of an addition is equal to or greater than the ground floor height of the existing main building; or - (b) for a proposed building on a registered heritage property, the ground floor heights of abutting main buildings along the same streetline are such that the required ground floor height of the proposed main building would be inconsistent with the abutting main buildings.

-- 206 (1) Subject to Subsections 206(2) and 206(3), grade-oriented premises shall:

-- (a) be located along any streetline;

-- (b) excluding an entrance to internal parking or a portal, be required for the full width of the streetwall;
+- 206 (1) Subject to Subsections 206(2) and 206(3), grade-oriented premises shall: - a. excluding 100-Series Highways, as shown on Schedule 52, (RC-Oct 26/22;E-Nov 11/22) be located along any streetline; - b. be required for thefull width of the streetwall, excluding: - (i) an entrance to internal parking located above or below the ground floor, - (ii) a portal, - (iii) an emergency exit, or - (iv) an entrance to a room dedicated to a solid waste management area;

-- not exceed a maximum width of 24.0 metres for each premise facing a (c) streetline; and

-- (d) contain an independent pedestrian entrance for each premise facing a streetline.

-- (2) Subsection 206(1) shall not apply to:

-- a change of use in any existing main building; (a)
+- c. not exceed a maximum width of 24.0 metres for each premise facing a streetline; and - d. contain an independent pedestrian entrance for each premise facing a streetline. - (2) Subsection 206(1) shall not apply to: - (a) a change of use in any existing main building;

 - (b) a low-density dwelling use;

 - (c) a religious institution use;

 - (d) an emergency services use; or

 - (e) a cultural use.

-- (3) For any addition to any main building, the requirement of Subsection 206(1) shall only apply to the length of the streetwall addition. - (4) Grade-oriented premises shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline.
+- (3) For any addition to any main building, the requirement of Subsection 206(1) shall only apply to the length of the streetwall addition.

+- (4) Grade-oriented premises shall have a minimum required depth of 3.0 metres, as measured from any exterior wall of any main building that is facing a streetline.

-207 Every grade-related dwelling unit shall have a required minimum of one exterior pedestrian entrance.
+207 Every grade-related dwelling unit shall have a required minimum of one exteriorpedestrian entrance.